 In some circumstances we collect special category data about health to administer discretionary awards and provide additional support services.
 We have a legal basis of substantial public interest to process this information for these purposes.

 The data we may collect

 The type of personal data we may collect from you is as follows:

-- Information about you, such as your name, address, date of birth, telephone number, email address, National Insurance numbers
+- Information about you, such as your name, address, date of birth, telephone number, email address, social media profiles, National Insurance numbers

 - Details about your household income, earnings, self-employment, allowances, benefits, tax credits, pensions, student finance, savings and investments, property ownership, child care costs, including those of your partner